 With tea rooms and picnic benches for enjoying a tasty treat in the sunshine, visitors can also climb aboard the Queen Boadicea II for a 45-minute boat trip along the Gloucester and Sharpness Canal.
 Plus, guests can continue to use their ticket for up to 12 months after purchase!

 Cheer on the Cherry and Whites at Kingsholm Stadium

 Experience the eclectic atmosphere at Kingsholm Stadium and bellow your best ‘Glooooooooucester!’ at one of the city’s much-loved rugby matches.

 Sports enthusiasts can go wild for the thrilling highs and lows of watching Gloucester Rugby take on its opponents.
 What’s more, the stadium has even been known to host a number of concerts in the off-seasons, including musical legends Lionel Richie, Elton John and Tom Jones.

 Known as one of the finest medieval buildings in the country, Gloucester Cathedral boasts impressive architecture, vaulted cloisters, a hidden Tudor library and a secret whispering gallery.

-A perfect day out for history lovers, guests can enjoy a visit to the cathedral for free, or purchase a guided tour into the underground tunnels or up the tower for views of up to 40 miles!
+A perfect day out for history lovers, guests can enjoy a visit to the cathedral with entry by optional donation, or purchase a guided tour into the underground crypt or up the tower for views of up to 40 miles!